Our Adoption Process:

 Step 6: Arrival!

 Prior to arrival, our adoption coordinator will set up an appointment for a “meet and greet.”
 This will usually be the day that your pet arrives (unless of course your pet is already in foster in NJ), which is almost always a Saturday morning.
 Please be on-time for your appointment as there are usually multiple dogs arriving and multiple back to back appointments.
 The meet and greet will either take place at our adoption center (187 Plane Street in Boonton NJ) or another location specified in the email you will be receiving.
 In rare cases, the “meet and greet” might be scheduled at your home.
-Almost all adoptions are currently being processed outside for everyone’s safety (weather permitting.)
+Almost all adoptions are currently done outdoors for everyone’s safety (weather permitting.)
 Face masks are mandatory for the meet and greet, whether indoors or outdoors.
 Hand sanitizer will be provided.
 If you have any other safety concerns or special needs, please mention them to the adoption coordinator and we will do our best to accommodate them.
-We are currently asking adopters to complete the adoption contract prior to the meet and greet so that we can minimize the amount of time the adoption takes.
-If the meet and greet does not work out, you can retain and destroy the contract.
+We are currently asking adopters to complete the adoption contract prior to the meet and greet so that we can minimize exposure.
+If the meet and greet does not work out (e.g. the dogs are not a good match for each other or your family), you can retain and destroy the contract.
 You will be receiving more specific instructions in the email setting up your appointment.
 Please read the email carefully and follow all the instructions carefully.

 Step 7: Settling In....